 Matchbox has several versions of a chief's car based on the XJ Cherokee.
 The original version is seen here responding with other Matchbox Fire Rescue and EMS vehicles (and a Majorette aerial ladder) to an incident of a Jeep trapped in the vehicle elevator of the "Matchbox Motors" service department.
 It's a frequent call for the local ladder company.
 They also respond when Jeeps with 9-inch brakes come down the exit ramp from the second-floor service area, and straight through the plate glass doors of the showroom.

-The 1999 limited-edition Premiere Collection Fire Chief Cherokee, in a more realistic two-tone livery, was released in 1999, and a less realistic one with a yellow light bar appeared in 2004.
+This limited-edition Premiere Collection Fire Chief Cherokee, in a more realistic two-tone livery, was released in 1999, and a less realistic XJ with a yellow light bar appeared in 2004.

 A Matchbox 1/58 WJ Grand Cherokee (30K JPEG) released in 2001 as part of a fire vehicle 5-pack, has no light bar or other detailing other than the "Metro Alarm" graphics.

 Although the real DaimlerChrysler Jeep XJ Cherokee has been out of production since 2001 and is gradually disappearing from the apparatus roster of fire departments, the Matchbobx XJ made a great comeback in 2018.
 As on most of the MBX Cherokees with a light bar, the card is labelled "Jeep Cherokee Police", which I have to assume refers to the Cherokee Police Special Service Package which some fire companies did purchase for their chief's units.

 The graphics on the model are for "River Valley Fire Rescue", which is a fictitious department, although there is an actual "Cherokee Fire Department" in the Little Sioux River Valley in Iowa!